 Our efforts will increase our understanding of how the vulnerabilities of ovarian cancer cells change throughout the course of treatment, so that we may vastly improve the development and use of targeted and combination therapies for treatment of recurrent tumors.
 Together, our combined expertise in identifying new cancer liabilities, modeling chemoresistant recurrent ovarian cancer, and developing nanoparticles for therapeutic intervention, put us in an excellent position to make a tremendous leap forward in understanding and overcoming this disease.
 Given the current prognosis for ovarian cancer, this project—which is designed to find new, more effective ways to target this type of cancer—has the potential to make a huge impact on patient treatment and survival.

-This grant was made possible by a generous donation from Ovarian Cancer Alliance of Greater Cincinnati made in memory of Debbie Walter, and by Turn the Towns Teal.
+This grant was made possible by a generous donation from Ovarian Cancer Alliance of Greater Cincinnati made in memory of Debbie Walter.